 On your way to the Albanian mountains, stop for lunch at Mrizi i Zanave Agroturizem for the best meal of your journey.
 They give you a fixed meal (in our case six courses) but still were able to accommodate for our dietary needs.
 They grow and produce everything themselves and they are truly worth the hype!

-From there, you can easily walk to the cute village with the Defense Tower.
+From your parking space in Theth, you can easily walk to the cute village with the Defense Tower.
 If you still have some energy left, you can make the short hike to the Grunas Waterfall.
 While the path is short it is also very steep.
 But it's worth it as the waterfall is stunning.

 Distance: 180 km (112 mi)